 It is said that Fortnite's business model has a lot to do with the result, particularly the part where Epic's store sells exactly what's being offered on the screen.
 In contrast, PUBG does most of its business via loot boxes, so trying to get specific items is practically playing a lottery.

-We're not sure whether PUBG Corp will keep insisting on loot boxes, especially now that they've been banned in Netherlands and Belgium .
+We're not sure whether PUBG Corp will keep insisting on loot boxes, especially now that they've been banned in and .
 Now that they've got another, perhaps even more important indicator of why their business model is rapidly losing ground to Fortnite.

 Naturally, that's not to say that loot boxes are the only reason why Fortnite is rolling over PUBG in the months past and let's not pretend that PUBG is in a hard place to begin with.
 However, it is food for thought.